Marc Chagall: The Circus

 Coming soon‘For me a circus is a magic show that appears and disappears like a world.
 A circus is disturbing.
 It is profound.’
 Le Cirque, Marc Chagall

 This exhibition will highlight how Chagall’s personal background, his experiences as an immigrant, and his lifelong embrace of theatricality shaped his circus imagery.
-By examining many of Chagall’s circus lithographs in dialogue with related paintings and writings, and projects for theatrical designs, the exhibition will offer visitors a multidimensional understanding of his creative process and his poetic imagination.
+By examining many of Chagall’s circus lithographs in dialogue with related paintings and writings, the exhibition will offer visitors an insight into the creative process and poetic imagination of one of the greatest modern masters.